Fraud Blocker

 Q: Should Cymbalta cause extreme side effects, **what should I do**?

-See your physician right now.
-They can change your dosage or recommend other courses of action.
+See your physician right now, they can change your dosage or recommend other courses of action.

 Q: Stopping Cymbalta cold turkey is safe, right?